-Applications will be awarded points based on whether the proposed CDBG project supports and further promotes the UGLG's adopted Comprehensive Plan, county based Comprehensive Plan if the UGLG does not have a community based plan, an approved redevelopment plan or other similar long-range plan.
-On the application, briefly explain in the space(s) provided how the proposed project supports the UGLG's other community plan(s).
-UGLGs will be awarded up to 10 points if they can demonstrate the proposed project is consistent with the goals and objectives included in the community's Comprehensive Plan, redevelopment plan(s) and/or other similar long-range plan(s).
-Include copies of relevant pages of the plan(s) in the attachments to the Application.
-Label pages with the plan's title and date.
-[Do not attach a copy of the entire plan(s).]
+Applications will be awarded points based on whether the proposed CDBG project supports and further promotes the UGLG's adopted/approved long-range plans.
+Scoring is based the level of consistency and specificity within the UGLG's adopted long-range plan(s) in relation to the proposed CDBG-PF project scope and the extent to which supporting documentation is provided to verify the information.
+On the CDBG application, briefly explain in the space(s) provided how the proposed project supports the UGLG's other community plan(s).
+UGLGs will be awarded up to 10 points if they can demonstrate the proposed project is consistent with the goals and objectives included in the community's Comprehensive Plan, Capital Improvements Plan, Strategic Plan, redevelopment plan(s) and/or other similar long-range plan(s).
+Include copies of relevant pages of the plan(s) in the attachments with the completed CDBG application.
+Mark the relevant sections of the text on the attachment(s), and label plan pages with the page number and the plan's title and adoption/approval date.
+[Do not attach a full copy of the entire plan(s).]